walmartlabs/thorax/docs/includes/docs.md

 Set the *collection* attribute of the view.
 This will bind events on collection `add`, `remove` and `reset`, updating the collection element (specified by `_collectionSelector`) as needed. `options` may contain:

-- `fetch` - auto fetch, defaults to true
+- `fetch` - auto fetch, defaults to true, if an object is passed it will be used as the options to `fetch`
 - `success` - a callback to call when fetch() succeeds, defaults to false
 - `errors` - wether to bubble error events from the collection to the view, defaults to true